 Whether you favor the traditional or the unconventional, you’re bound to find a breakfast that suits you in the Windy City.

-For a Chicago classic, head to Ann Sather in the heart of the Lakeview neighborhood.
+For a Chicago classic, head to Ann Sather (909 W Belmont AveChicago, IL 60657) in the heart of the Lakeview neighborhood.
 Serving up delicious Scandinavian fare for over fifty years, Ann Sather is the place to go for limpa, traditional Swedish bread and lingonberry pancakes.

-Pick Me Up Café
+2. Pick Me Up Café

-The Pick Me Up Café.
-A funky little eatery, the Pick Me Up serves classics like eggs and toast as well as a wide variety of veggie and vegan meals.
+The Pick Me Up Café (4882 N. Clark St. Chicago, IL.
+60640) is a funky little eatery, serving classics like eggs and toast as well as a wide variety of veggie and vegan meals.
 The portions are generous, the prices fair, and the kitchen is open late; an unbeatable combination in a city that doesn’t stop.

 Favorites include Fannie’s fried egg sandwich, lemon raspberry French toast, wine poached pears & Bostock french toast, eggs Benedict, and roasted vegetable and goat cheese quiche.